MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-messaging-event-hubs-processor.md

 Wait for the application to reach a steady state.
 At this stage, the application and JVM would have loaded all domain objects, class types, static instances, object pools (TCP, DB connection pools), etc.

-Under the steady state you will see the stable sawtooth-shaped pattern for the heap collection -
+Under the steady state you see the stable sawtooth-shaped pattern for the heap collection -

 ![healthy-heap-pattern][HealthyHeapPattern]